 Sentara parking lots not for public vehicle storage.

 Sentara parking decks and parking lots are for hospital staff working during hurricanes.
 Please do not use our parking to protect your vehicle from flooding.

 Sheltering your pets during emergency.

 October 6, 2006, President Bush signed into law the Pets Evacuation and Transportation Standards Act of 2006.
 Under this law local and state disaster plans are required to include provisions for household pets and service animals in the event of a major disaster or emergency.
 During past hurricanes, many people resisted the decision to evacuate when the welfare of their pets is uncertain.
-For more information about the federal law, click here.

 Stay informed by following Sentara on Twitter and Facebook.